Batman vs Spider-Man: Who Has the Better Rogues Gallery? Villains Ranked

 First appearance: The Amazing Spider-Man #15 (August 1964)

-Core concept: Big game hunter obsessed with proving himself the ultimate predator by defeating Spider-Man.
+Core concept: Big game hunter obsessed with proving himself the world’s greatest predator by hunting Spider-Man.

 First appearance: Batman #1 (Spring 1940)